mdalifkhondokar/Software-Testing-Portfolio-GroceryMate/STLC/requirments.md

 **Questions**:

 1. What is the exact threshold amount for free shipping?
-2. Is the shipping fee the same for all locations, or does it vary?
+2. Is the shipping fee the same for all locations or does it vary?
 3. Is the free shipping threshold calculated based on the order total before or after discounts are applied?
-4. If multiple shipping options (e.g. standard, express) are available, how is free shipping applied?
+4. If multiple shipping options (e.g. standard, express) are available and how is free shipping applied?

 **Detailed Requirement**: